dariosharp/self-hosted-cloud/hardware/README.md

 Costs: ~200€ (including Tax and spedition)

-# How to chose the HDD
+# Disks
-Before to chose the HDD it is very important do decide how many HDD use, so the RIDE type to use.
+Chossing the board was not very timing consuming, I just whatched some videos on youtube, and I foud my solution.
+Instead,the HDD choise was not easy, it required long time.
+There are multiple thing to take in mind.
+Before to chose the disk it is very important do decide how many HDD use, so the RIDE type to use.

 ## How to chose the correct RAID
 The use of RAID configuration is very important to increase the reliability of the data.
 There are differet RAID configuration, but only two have to be noted: RAID 1 and RAID 5.